zeanrovin/digital-cv/README.md

 #### High-Potential Entry Level Program(HPEL)
 ##### Finastra (Philippines)(2018)
-Java and AS400 RPG Training

 #### Bachelor of Science, Information Systems
 ##### University of Santo Tomas(2013-2017)
-Specializes in Service Management

 ****